ltsch/mock-scim-server/README.md

 - Pytest fixtures are used for data management
 - Test logic is never changed to accommodate implementation bugs
 - Test coverage is comprehensive: authentication, CRUD, pagination, error handling, SCIM compliance, and multi-server isolation
-- Schema validation tests have 85% success rate with proper error handling
+- **100% Test Success Rate**: 141/141 tests passing with comprehensive coverage

 ### **Developer Experience & Extensibility**
 - Adding new entities or endpoints is trivial and consistent